What Are IELTS Test Types and the Differences Between Them?

 IELTS reading test

 Candidates must read three paragraphs and respond to 40 questions spread across three sections of the reading sheet for 60 minutes.
 The Academic reading and writing sections are more difficult, with longer passages and more challenging questions.
 The General reading and writing sections are shorter and easier.

 What do you know about IELTS test practice online?

-- IELTS test preparation as well as how to understand the IELTS test.
+- IELTS test preparation as well as how to understand the IELTS general and academic.

 - The reading, writing, speaking, and listening sections practicing the IELTS exam are all guided by this course.

 - Our video tutor and a group of experienced IELTS educators will provide direction at each stage.